Root of Good (RoG) is the man behind rootofgood.com, a terrific financial independence blog.

 To get a year-by-year breakdown of the RoG’s journey to early retirement, read Zero to Millionaire in Ten Years.
 Early Retirement at 33: An Overview is another great read and provides further background and detail.

 RoG also writes a monthly update that includes income and expenses for the month as well as what the RoGs have been up to, plus a net worth update.
-Here is the one for December 2022 and here are all the updates going back to October 2013.
+Check out his update for December 2022 or all the updates going back to October 2013.

 And for the highly curious, you can read through the blog archive dating back to 2013.